paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 Accordingly, pursuant to my authority under [5 U.S.C.
 3302(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3302/1&num=0&edition=prelim), and in order to achieve a workforce that represents all segments of society as provided in [5 U.S.C.
 2301(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section2301/b/1&num=0&edition=prelim), I find that conditions of good administration (specifically, the need to promote employment opportunities for students and recent graduates in the Federal workforce) make necessary an exception to the competitive hiring rules for certain positions in the Federal civil service.

 Sec.
 2. Establishment.
-There are hereby established the Internship Program and the Recent Graduates Program, which, along with the Presidential Management Fellows Program, as modified herein, shall collectively be known as the Pathways Programs.
+There are hereby established the Internship Program and the Recent Graduates Program, which, shall collectively be known as the Pathways Programs.
 I therefore direct the Director of the Office of Personnel Management (OPM) to issue regulations implementing the Pathways Programs consistent with this order, including:

 (a) a description of the positions that executive departments and agencies (agencies) may fill through the Pathways Programs because conditions of good administration necessitate excepting those positions from the competitive hiring rules;